harshit54/harshit54.github.io/README.md

 # My Site

 Thanks for checking the repo out.

-Kindly goto this [url](http://harshit54.github.io) for getting to the website.
+Kindly goto this [url](http://harshit54.github.io) if you accidentally got here.